 Poor wiring can also cause fires because it has not been properly installed or maintained.

-This can lead to exposed wires that are close together, which is another accident waiting to happen if you are not careful.
+This can lead to exposed wires that are close together, another accident waiting to happen if you are not careful.

 Vehicle crashes